j4yk4y/sustainability_analytics/README.md

 <br><br>
 ![Arosa_Decomp](sites/output/a_overnight_decomp.png)
 <br>
 Looking at the two seasons from 2013 to 2019, one can see a very consistent trend in summer, while winter overnight stays are slightly decreasing.
-In addition, it is visually apparent that the ratio of the summer trend is not linear and one should take a different trend line.
+In addition, it is visually apparent that the ratio of the summer trend is not linear and one could take a different trend line.
 <br>

 Summer             |  Winter